Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 **deep-imcyto** is a deep learning-based software pipeline for the identification of nuclei and cells in imaging mass cytometry (IMC) data.
 It is based on a U-Net++ architecture combined with a custom postprocessing procedure, and is trained on the :ref:`TRACERx nuclear IMC dataset<NISD_anchor>` consisting of 40,000+ nuclei from IMC images of lung and other tissue types.

-deep-imcyto began as branch of the **nfcore/imcyto** IMC analysis pipeline from van Maldegem et al. As such running deep-imcyto should be familiar to users of nfcore/imcyto.
+**deep-imcyto** began as branch of the **nfcore/imcyto** IMC analysis pipeline from van Maldegem et al. As such running deep-imcyto should be familiar to users of nfcore/imcyto.

-deep-imcyto is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+**deep-imcyto** is built using `Link Nextflow: <https://www.nextflow.io>`, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 Workflow options